Why Seadrill Is Primed For 40% Upside In 2017

 For instance, oil demand is expected to increase by 4% to 84.2 million barrels by 2020 from 80.2 million barrels per day in 2015, but the supply to match this demand will require more than half of offshore production through 2020.

-Additionally, according to The Street, the offshore drilling industry is recovering with an increase in the oil price, and Seadrill remains an attractive investment due to the fact that it has a much younger and modern fleet in the industry.
-The Street also stated that "We believe there are onshore wells economic below $40 [per barrel], and we also believe there are offshore places economic below $40."
+Additionally, according to The Street, the offshore drilling industry is recovering with an increase in oil price, and Seadrill remains an attractive investment due to the fact that it has a much younger and modern fleet in the industry.
+The Street also stated that, "We believe there are onshore wells economic below $40 [per barrel], and we also believe there are offshore places economic below $40."

 Since there are offshore discoveries that are profitable below $40 per barrel, Seadrill has started witnessing an uptick in its contract base.
-For example, the company recently entered into a three-year contract extension agreement with Saudi Aramco for its AOD III Jack-up rig at a day rate of $102,740.
+For example, the company recently entered into a three-year contract extension agreement with Saudi Aramco (Private:ARMCO) for its AOD III jack-up rig at a day rate of $102,740.
 This agreement has added approximately $113.5 million to its backlog through 2019.

-Another positive regarding Seadrill is that it has been able to improve its fleet utilization despite weak commodity pricing as a result of its younger fleet.
+Another positive regarding Seadrill is that it has been able to improve its fleet utilization, despite weak commodity pricing, as a result of its younger fleet.
 For instance, it now expects the economic utilization rate for its fleet to come in at 99% for 2016, up 4 percentage points as compared to economic utilization of 96% in 2015 and higher by 8 percentage points as compared to 2014 levels.
 This is shown in the graph below.

-Driven by such improvements in the end-market and Seadrill's improving backlog, the company's financials should get better.
+Driven by such improvements in the end market and Seadrill's improving backlog, the company's financials should get better.

 Impact on the stock price

 According to estimates, in 2017, Seadrill will post a profit of $0.13 per share as compared to a projected loss of $0.20 per share in 2016.
-This will be a massive turnaround as compared to 2016, which is not surprising if we consider the expected improvements in Seadrill's backlog and the turnaround in the industry.
+This will be a massive turnaround as compared to 2016, which is not surprising if we consider the expected improvements in the company's backlog and the turnaround in the industry.

-Now, assuming that Seadrill is able to post earnings of $0.13 per share, it will post strong upside this year considering its forward price to earnings ratio of 37.
+Now, assuming that Seadrill is able to post earnings of $0.13 per share, it will post strong upside this year considering its forward price-to-earnings ratio of 37.
 At its forward P/E ratio and projected earnings of $0.13 per share for 2017, Seadrill should have a stock price of $4.80 per share by the end of the year.
 This represents around 40% upside from current levels.

 Conclusion

 All in all, an improving end market, coupled with Seadrill's young fleet and high economic utilization should allow the company to improve its bottom line performance this year.
-This will have a positive impact on Seadrill's stock price as discussed above, which is why investors should continue to hold the stock going forward.
+This will have a positive impact on SDRL stock price as discussed above, which is why investors should continue to hold the stock going forward.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.